VCityTeam/UD-SV/ImplementationKnowHow/ProjectOrganizationalLogic/Readme.md

 ## Breaking down into repositories
-Independently from public/private seraparation concerns, the application of the above driving principles yields the following good practices applied for the break down of the information of the organisation into git repositories goes
+Independently from public/private seraparation concerns, the application of the above driving principles yields the following good practices for git repositories:
  * Create a repository for every project (managerial) information e.g. [this UD-SV project](/Readme.md) (in application of the [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) managerial vs software)
  * **For every owner** (precedence of ownership over software engineering)